Drug Evaluation Committee 2007-14 Adjournment of Clinical Trial Review Committee (Part 1)

 4. Notify subjects that the IRB has been changed, and provide explanations to new subjects in the revised explanatory document.

 In addition, Article 27, Paragraph 1, Items 2 through 4 of GCP lists the requirements for IRB establishers when the IRB receives a request for investigation and deliberation as Article 27, Paragraph 2, Item 6 of GCP, which states, "There shall be no other risk of impairing the fair and proper execution of the duties of the investigational review committee," and one of the items is, "The investigational review committee must be able to continuously conduct the clinical trial from its start to its end.
 One of the items is that "a system must be in place to continuously conduct investigations and deliberations on the clinical trial from the start of the clinical trial to its completion" (GCP Article 27, Paragraph 2, Guidance 5 (8)).
-Therefore, in closing the meeting and selecting the outsourced IRB, "the head of the site should obtain the necessary information on the investigational review committee, select a committee that is capable of conducting investigations and deliberations consistently from the start to the end of the clinical trial, and request the investigational review committee to conduct the investigations and deliberations" (GCP Article 27, Paragraph 1, Guidance 2).
-We believe it is necessary for the head of the site to prepare a document explaining "to select a clinical trial review committee that is capable of conducting investigations and deliberations consistently from the start to the end of the clinical trial and to request investigations and deliberations" (Article 27, Paragraph 1, Guidance 2).
+Therefore, in closing the meeting and selecting the outsourced IRB, "the Investigator Site Chairperson shall obtain the necessary information on the Investigational Review Board and select an Investigational Review Board that is capable of conducting consistent investigations and deliberations from the start to the end of the clinical trial, and request the Investigator Site to conduct the investigations and deliberations" (GCP Article 27, Paragraph 1, Guidance 2).
+We believe that it is necessary for the head of Investigator Site to prepare a document explaining "to select a clinical trial review committee that is capable of conducting investigations and deliberations consistently from the start to the end of the clinical trial, and to request investigations and deliberations" (Article 27, Paragraph 1, Guidance 2 of GCP).

-The above is the view of the Japan Pharmaceutical Manufacturers Association (JPMA), but due to the significant impact of this case, we recommend that the regulatory authorities be consulted regarding necessary measures, etc.
+The above is the view of the Japan Pharmaceutical Manufacturers Association, but due to the significant impact of this matter, we recommend that the regulatory authorities be consulted regarding necessary measures, etc.

 Due to the revision of GCP, consolidation of medical institutions, etc., it is no longer so rare for a Clinical Trial Review Committee to be closed, so some explanations have been changed.